Android-for-Python/Android-for-Python-Users/README.md

 `Exception: The version of Kivy installed on this system is too old.
 (You have 2.1.0, but the application requires 2.2.0)`

 This message comes from KivyMD, and is seen on all platforms.
+The message may not be seen and you may see an Android crash (hidden by the Python log filter), related to graphics.

 The options are: